Chadni-Islam/Security-Orchestration-PoC/Architecture Based Implementation/README.md

-# MidSoC + Ontology
+# SOAR + Ontology

-# Using MidSoC with the ontology:
+# Using orchestrator with the ontology:

 – The ontology is designed to run on a seperate network server.
 – The ontology is designed to execute commands on an 'execution server' (that has tools such as Splunk installed on it)